pvp-bot/demoparse/README.md

 `sh ./parsefolder.sh -i /path/to/demofolder/`

 Adding a `-s` parameter to the command will 'skip' the parsing step and only append+upload the final .csv (in case you've already run the parsedemo.py individually and don't want to rerun it on all files).
 Rerunning the script will overwrite the existing Big Query table of the same name if it exists.
-You may need to make the script executable first, `chmod +x parsefolder.sh`.
 A `-u` parameter will skip the upload and only parse and append the .csvs.

 ### Datastudio storage method